ymz-ncnk/mok/README.md

 	// Here we register several calls to the Read() method, and then call it
 	// several times as well.
 Each method call is just a function.
 	// If we want to register one function several times, we can use the
 	// RegisterN() method.
-This is especially useful when testing parallel method
+This is especially useful when testing concurrent
-	// calls.
+	// method calls.
 	var (
 		reader = NewReaderMock().RegisterRead(func(p []byte) (n int, err error) {
 			p[0] = 1